 3. Sphinx Pose for Back Pain Relief

-How to Do It (Without Feeling Like a Pretzel):
+How to Do It (Without Trying Too Hard)

-- Or anyone who wants to feel taller without heels
+- Anyone who wants to stretch without sweating.

 4. Supine Twist (Supta Matsyendrasana)